nml5566/JBrowse-PrimerDesigner/README.md

 PrimerDesigner plugin for JBrowse
 Written by Nathan Liles (nml5566@gmail.com)

-PrimerDesginer designs primers for a highlighted region's DNA sequence.
+PrimerDesigner displays primers for a highlighted region's DNA sequence.

 This plugin is very alpha.

 Prerequisites
 -------------